R0bL/Project_Initiation_DS5500/README.md

 Example pull for a 10-K document, get section 1A Risks and clean the text)
 ![Screen Shot 2024-04-16 at 3 57 55 PM](https://github.com/R0bL/Project_Initiation_DS5500/assets/133535059/ed1a27c8-af72-43ce-92b6-4d343ccd2f6d)

+### Filter out dataframe and only consider 10-K disclosures for 2023

 ```
 # Load the serialized data from the pickle file
 with open('Cleaned_US_Item1_1A.pkl', 'rb') as f: